-“The fear in people’s minds is that if Mugabe shouldn’t managed to live out his term – or if he step down for any reason – and he hasn’t appointed anyone to take over from him then the factions within Zanu-PF might start squabbling among each other to see who comes out on top,” she said.
+“The fear in people’s minds is that if Mugabe shouldn’t manage to live out his term – or if he steps down for any reason – and he hasn’t appointed anyone to take over from him then the factions within Zanu-PF might start squabbling among each other to see who comes out on top,” she said.

 “The fear is that the groups who want to vie for this position have military backgrounds and could be prepared to do anything to hang on to power.”

 Despite this, analysts say there is likely to be little overt debate on the subject at the conference.

 “There will be no noise during the congress, and there will be no meaningful debate,” said Lovemore Madhuku, the chairman of the pro-democracy group National Constitutional Assembly.

 Takura Zhangazha, the country director of the Media Institute of Southern Africa, said: “Zanu-PF will come out of the congress still limping … They won’t come out with a pragmatic approach to revitalise the party.”

 Although the Zanu-PF retains significant support, especially in rural areas, opinion polls suggest that it would probably lose any new election.